 With Gold IRAs, the custodian holds the paperwork for your account while an approved depository physically stores the gold for you.
 The IRS actually requires all retirement plans be managed by a custodian, with this being a necessary step to maintain tax-deferred status.

 Here at Birch Gold Group, we work with custodians who specialize in Precious Metals IRAs — including Gold IRAs.
-We most frequently use STRATA Trust Company and Kingdom Trust.
+We most frequently use Equity Trust Company and STRATA Trust Company.
 All custodians with whom we work are held to Birch Gold’s highest standards, which includes a track record of excellence.